-Write either True or False in the blank before each statement.
-1. The day the unidentified aircraft flew over the community, all citizens had been ordered over a speaker to go into the nearest building.
-Members of the community often used the word "released" as a joke.
-3. Whenever a student was late for school, he or she had to make a standard apology to the class.
-4. During the telling of feelings ritual that took place after the evening meal, each family member told of a feeling he or she had during the day.
-5. Jonas's little sister was angry because a boy from another community didn't obey the rules during a visit.
-People from different communities were not allowed to visit or have contact with each other.
-7. Jonas's father was a Nurturer, which made him responsible for the physical and emotional needs of newchildren.
-8. The community rules allowed each family to have as many children as they could afford.
-Jonas's mother held a prominent position at the Department of Justice.
-10. Jonas was happily looking forward to "The Ceremony of Twelve," which would take place in December.
+- 2. Members of the community often used the word "released" as a joke. - 3.
+Whenever a student was late for school, he or she had to make a standard apology to the class. - 4.
+During the telling of feelings ritual that took place after the evening meal, each family member told of a feeling he or she had during the day. - 5.
+Jonas's little sister was anory because a boy from another community didn't obey the rules during a visit. - People from different communities were not allowed to visit or have 6. contact with each other. - 7.
+Jonas's father was a Nurturer, which made him responsible for the physical and emotional needs of newchildren. - 8.
+The community rules allowed each family to have as many children as they could afford. - 9.
+Jonas's mother held a prominent position at the Department of Justice. - 10.
+Jonas was happily looking forward to "The Ceremony of Twelve," which would take place in December.